a2824256/LeNet-Weights-Exporter/README.md

-# LeNet-Weights-Export
+# LeNet-Weights-Exporter
-LeNet Weights Export project by TensorFlow
+LeNet Weights Exporter project based on keras
+The weights shape of each layer in keras is [width,height,channel,batch]